badwriter123/my_JS_Machine_coding_Practise_Problems/README.md

 <h4>7.
 Feb 6 2026 Problem -> Create a simple Express.js server.
 Tests basic backend coding practices and backend server creation.</h4>
 <h4>8.
 Feb 12 2026 Problem -> Create a simple get_endpoint server.
 Tests basic GET endpoint knowledge along with server creation.</h4>
 <h4>9.
 Feb 13 2026 Problem -> Create a simple post_endpoint server that parses json inputs sent to it.
 Tests basic POST endpoint knowledge along with server creation.</h4>
+<h4>10 Feb 14 2026 Problem -> Create a GET API Endpoint `/api/users/:id` that looks up a user by the ID in the url and returns that user, or sends a 404 error message if that user does not exist.
+It tests your understanding of Express route parameters, request handling, array searching, and proper HTTP status code usage (404).</h4>
 </h2>